uwmadison-chm/mst-labjs/README.md

 Pseudorandom lag order is based on ppt and session IDs, passed as "PPT" and "session" in the querystring.

-Stimulus set defaults to 1, but you can pick others by passing "stimulusSet" in the querystring.
+Stimulus set defaults to 1, but you can pick a different one by passing "stimulusSet" in the querystring.

+Or, (for the phone version only right now), you can pick from a random ordering of the 6 stimuli sets based on "PPT" by passing "stimulusSetIndex".

 Lag orders have been built with Nate Vack's `make_lags.py` script, included, and altered to output JSON.
 To use your own orderings, load `mst.js` in the